reimagined/resolve/docs/basics/read-side.md

 * **[Projection functions](#updating-a-read-model-via-projection-functions)** - Applies events to accumulate state.
 * **[Query resolver](#resolvers)** - Answers queries based on the accumulated state.

+reSolve also provides a special kind of Read Models that can be calculated on the fly, sent to the client and kept there up-to-date.
+Such Read Models are called **View Models**.
+Refer to the [View Model Specifics](view-model-specifics) section for more information.